MorrissyLab/mosaicMPI/docs/source/tutorials/cli-workflow.md

-# Command Line Interface for mosaicMPI
+# Command-line interface and workflow

 Each step of a workflow can be run as a subcommand within mosaicMPI.
 You can see which subcommands are available using: